8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

 4. Again, in the Advanced tab, click on Change.
 It is in the Virtual memory section.

-5. Make sure “Automatically manage paging file size for all drives” is unchecked.
+5. Ensure “Automatically manage paging file size for all drives” is unchecked.

 6. Highlight your system drive.
 Customize the initial and maximum size for your virtual memory.